gritsiem/gritsiem.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
-I am a Computer Science Master's student from University of Colorado, Boulder.
+I am a Computer Science Master's student from the University of Colorado, Boulder.
 I have 4 years of work experience as a Frontend Software Developer and my interests lie in Machine Learning.
 I am currently doing research in explainability when it comes to decision-making of Large Language Models.

 My skills include full-stack (HTML and template engines, CSS and SASS preprocessors , React, JS and associated libraries, Node.js, Flask, PostgreSQL, GCP).
 I enjoy coding in Python and have worked with most machine learning libraries.
 I am experienced in client-facing roles as well as working within cross-functional teams.